 What is Polyester?

+Polyester is a polymer that includes both natural and synthetic chemicals.
+Polyester consists of the naturally occurring cutin that comes from plant cuticles.
+One of the prominent synthetics in polyester is polybutyrate.
 Polyester comes as natural, natural and synthetic, or purely synthetic.
 Natural polyesters are biodegradable, whereas synthetic polyesters are not.
-Most polyester for clothing or furniture is thermoplastic, so it can be reshaped by heat.
+Most polyester for clothing or furniture is thermoplastic so that it can be reshaped by heat.
+But is polyester recyclable?

 How Polyester is Manufactured

+Polyester is manufactured from small pellets or chips.
+Polyester pellets are a petroleum-based product.
+When heated, the pellets are malleable to force through tiny holes, out of which come polyester fibres.
 Polyester fibres can be made to a range of dimensions, depending on the size of the hole the pellets are squeezed through.
 Unlike cotton, polyester produces solid fibres, through which air and moisture do not pass.

 Properties and Features of Polyester